 - If a licensee fails to construct a station, fails to construct an entire license, or fails to meet a coverage requirement and does not file a timely request seeking an extension of time to meet the requirement, the station or license terminates automatically as of the applicable construction deadline.

 Please be sure to submit your “Required Notification” to the FCC within one year of the grant date of your license.
-PCIA can assist you with this process after the license is granted.
-For additional information, please contact PCIA Frequency Coordination Services at 800-759-0300.
+WIA can assist you with this process after the license is granted.
+For additional information, please contact WIA Frequency Coordination Services at 800-759-0300.